Picoflares in the Quiet Solar Corona: Solar Orbiter Observations Halfway to the Sun: From Campfires to Picoflares: Energy Classification and Heating Contribution

 The small spatial scales of campfires also have important theoretical implications.
 For quiet Sun parameters ($B \approx 20$~G, $B_p \approx 2$~G, $q \approx 0.2$), releasing $\sim$10$^{21}$~erg requires loop sizes on the order of $L \approx 400$~km, consistent with our observations.
 This supports Parker's nanoflare model where magnetic energy release returns loops to their potential state.

 The timescales also favor certain heating mechanisms.
-For \hrieuv loop lengths of $10^4$–$10^5$~km and assuming an Alfvén speed $V_A \approx 1000$~km~s$^{-1}$, we have $t_A \approx 10$–100~s, compared to granular convection times $t_p \approx 400$–900~s.
+For \hrieuv loop lengths of $10^4$–$10^5$~km and assuming an Alfv\'{e}n speed $V_A \approx 1000$~km~s$^{-1}$, we have $t_A \approx 10$–100~s, compared to granular convection times $t_p \approx 400$–900~s.
 This favors continuous current dissipation mechanisms over wave heating for quiet solar corona regions.